 - In a mixing bowl, mix the cucumbers and 1-1/2 Tbsp. of salt.

-- Pour them into a large colander and suspend over another large bowl . . . allow liquid to drain.
+- Pour them into a large colander and suspend it over another large bowl . . . to allow the liquid from the cucumbers to drain from the colander down into the larger bowl.

 - Wrap the bowl and colander with plastic wrap.